Is it this century’s next big thing after the internet? Or is it simply another investment fad waiting to burst? Or maybe even both?

 Yes, that is true.
 That is precisely the reason why Bitcoin has reached the godly value of RM65k per coin last night (at the date of writing).
 To put that into eerie perspective, if you had purchased 1 Bitcoin on the 1st of January this year at around RM4k/coin, you would be able to make a return of around RM60k today (excluding other fees).

 The prime reason why Bitcoin’s value is growing aggressively is simply because the demand for Bitcoin is comparatively much, much higher than the quantity of Bitcoins out there (demand over supply).

-Fact #2 – “But do you guys know that there are over 1000 cryptocurrencies out there?”
+Fact #2 – “Do you guys know that there are over 1,000 cryptocurrencies out there?”

 Actually, there are 1324 other cryptocurrencies out there (at the point of writing).
 Although a majority of it are dysfunctional, but there are some notable ones like Ethereum, Litecoin, Bytecoin, Zcash, Ripple, Monero, etc that are gaining serious traction.
 To be honest, even you can create your own cryptocurrency and make that number 1325.

 Do you know there was even a cryptocurrency called Coinye.